Perkedel/Lah-Mboh/docs/Tutorial/CloudStorage.md

 > Using generic cloud storage is not recommended & absolutely discouraged since they are usually do not last long
 > & shared links may expire all of the sudden, despite the best option you've picked.
 > You also have storage limit to how much you can store there, & expansions purchase are never permanent (i.e. subscriptions).
-> Additionally, many Cloud Storage sharing page are typically not Archive compatible, hence if it's gone, **it's gone.**
+> Additionally, many Cloud Storage sharing page are typically not Archive compatible (uncrawable due to complex *security* system), hence if it's gone, **it's gone.**

 <!--
 > [!IMPORTANT]